ashutosh-dave/15-weeks-of-webdev/README.md

 good luck to me! let's see how far i can go.

-### references, videos, articles, and blogs i learned from. for the due credits :)
+### courses, books, videos, articles, and blogs i learned from. for the due credits :)

 *courses*:
 - [JavaScript Course]()